On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

 In this subsection, we fix the time horizon $T>0$ and assume that $b=c^2\tau+\delta>0$ so that \eqref{energy_est} holds.
-The typical local in time well-posedness proofs found in the literature on the JMGT equation rely on Banach's Contraction Principle for the fixed point operator
+The typical local-in-time \MarginRone{17.} wellposedness proofs found in the literature on the JMGT equation rely on Banach's Contraction Principle for the fixed-point \MarginRone{14.} operator \MarginRtwo{4.}

 We will here focus on the verification of a self-mapping property on a sufficiently small ball (with respect to the norm induced by the energy \eqref{def_energy} as this is probably the most transparent and illustrative part of the proof.
-The key ingredients for this purpose are the energy estimate \eqref{energy_est} and a bound on $\int_0^t\nLtwo{\nabla f}^2\, ds$ in terms of $\mathcal{E}[u_-]$.
-Note that $f$ inherits homogeneous Dirichlet boundary conditions from $u_-$ and thus satisfies the conditions underlying \eqref{boundf}.
+The key ingredients for this purpose are the energy estimate \eqref{energy_est} and a bound on $\int_0^t\nLtwo{\nabla f}^2\, ds$ in terms of $\mathcal{E}[v]$.
+Note that $f$ inherits homogeneous Dirichlet boundary conditions from $v$ and thus satisfies the conditions underlying \eqref{boundf}.

 due to Sobolev embeddings and elliptic regularity.
 Here we assume $\eta$ to be constant, but corresponding results with space dependent coefficients are possible as well \cite{nonlinearity_imaging_JMGT}.
 The constant $C$ does not depend on the time horizon nor on $\tau$.
 A refined analysis allows to eliminate dependence on $\tau$, thus enabling a limiting analysis as $\tau\searrow0$ \cite{bongarti2020vanishing,JMGT_BKVN,JMGT_Neumann}.